On the topology of fiber-type curves: a Zariski pair of affine nodal curves: Introduction

 \section{Introduction}

 In a series of recent papers by different authors~(\cite{MR4349417,Catanese-Fibred,Arapura-toward,ji-Eva-orbifold}) there is a growing interest in studying the connection between the geometric properties of a smooth connected complex quasi-projective surface~$U$ and its fundamental group.
-This paper continues~\cite{ji-Eva-orbifold} in the particular case where $\pi_1(U)$ is a free product of cyclic groups.
+This paper continues~\cite{ji-Eva-orbifold}, which deals with the case where $\pi_1(U)$ is a free product of cyclic groups.

-The flavor of these results can be summarized as follows (see~\cite[Theorem 1.1]{ji-Eva-orbifold}): if $X$ is a smooth connected projective surface and $D\subset X$ is a curve such that $\pi_1(X\setminus D)$ is a free product of cyclic groups, then there exists a Riemann surface $S$ and a morphism $F:X\setminus\mathcal B\to S$ (where $\mathcal B$ is a finite set of points in $D$) inducing an isomorphism $\pi_1(X\setminus D)\to \pi^{\orb}_1(S)$, where $\pi^{\orb}_1(S)$ is the orbifold fundamental group for some open orbifold structure on $S$.
+One of the main results by the authors in this direction is \cite[Theorem 1.3]{ji-Eva-orbifold}, which gives geometric necessary conditions for a curve inside of a smooth projective surface to have a free product of cyclic groups as the fundamental group of its complement.
+The flavor of this result can be summarized as follows: if $X$ is a smooth connected complex projective surface and $D\subset X$ is a curve such that $\pi_1(X\setminus D)$ is a free product of cyclic groups, then there exists a smooth projective curve $S$ and an admissible (see Definition~\ref{dfn:admissible}) map $F:X\setminus\mathcal B\to S$ inducing an isomorphism $\pi_1(X\setminus D)\to \pi^{\orb}_1(S)$, where $\mathcal B$ is a finite set of points in $D$ and $\pi^{\orb}_1(S)$ is the orbifold fundamental group for some orbifold structure on $S$ induced by the multiplicity of the fibers of $F_{|X\setminus D}$.
 Moreover, $D$ is the closure of a finite union of fibers of $F$ and of special null-homology horizontal components.
-Note that the class of finite free products of cyclic groups can be described as orbifold fundamental groups of open orbifold Riemann surfaces.
-This is why we refer to these groups as open curve orbifold fundamental groups.
+In the particular case where $X=\PP^2$, the curve $D$ is the closure of a finite union of fibers of $F$, which we refer to as a fiber-type curve.
+See Theorem~\ref{thm:main-P2} in section~\ref{sec:fiber-type} for the precise statement when $X=\PP^2$.

-However, the existence of an admissible map (sometimes also called a pencil map) such that $D$ is a finite union of fibers, is not a sufficient condition for $U:=X\setminus D$ to have an open curve orbifold fundamental group.
-For instance, if $X=\PP^2$ and $D$ contains only generic fibers, then $U$ is an open curve orbifold fundamental group (see~\cite[Theorem 1.4]{ji-Eva-orbifold}).
-On the other extreme, if $D$ contains all atypical fibers, then $U$ tends to not have an open curve orbifold fundamental group, but rather a semidirect product of open Riemann orbifold fundamental groups \cite[Lemma 2.18, Corollary 2.19]{ji-Eva-orbifold}.
+The question of whether or not, or to what extent, this is a sufficient condition arises.
+For instance, if $X=\PP^2$, $U:=X\setminus D$, and $D$ contains only generic fibers of an admissible map (satisfying Condition~\ref{cond:nice-pencil} in section~\ref{sec:admissible}), then $\pi_1(U)$ is a free product of cyclic groups (see~\cite[Theorem 1.2]{ji-Eva-orbifold}).
+However on the other end, if $D$ contains all atypical fibers of an admissible map, then $\pi_1(U)$ tends to not be a free product of cyclic groups, but rather a semidirect product of the fundamental groups of two smooth quasi-projective curves \cite[Lemma 2.18, Corollary 2.19]{ji-Eva-orbifold}.
+Thus, it is natural to ask if it is possible to formulate sufficient conditions for the fundamental group of a curve complement to be a free product of cyclic groups in terms of the topology of the fibers contained in $D$ in the case when some of these fibers contain only mild singularities (for example nodes).